 Dr. Will Thomas

-After moving to Laos nearly ten years ago Will opened Animal Doctors International to provide world class veterinary care in a country where so many animals are in need.
+After moving to Laos nearly twelve years ago Will opened Animal Doctors International to provide world class veterinary care in a country where so many animals are in need.
 Beyond looking after the health of our elephants he is helping us push the boundaries of their ethical treatment and welfare.

 THE BABY | A NEW FUTURE

 Only 9 months old when he came to MandaLao, our baby, nicknamed “Kit,” has become a key part of our future plans.
 Using new training techniques pioneered largely by Prasop Tipprasert, Kit stayed with his mother (when most babies are separated) until the age of 4 and was raised using only positive reinforcement and tender care.
 Happily, this is a far cry from the traditional fear techniques where hooks, hammers, and abuse predominate.